Reception (Pixie) 2020 - 2021

 Through our continuous provision the children will have access to a wide range of equipment and tools to promote writing and mark making through their play.

 The children will be learning that they are responsible for their own belongings on their pegs and in their named trays.
 They will be supported to learn our daily routines of emptying our school bags in the morning and then packing them ready for home time, tidying the classroom and outdoor environments and being classroom monitors to support the smooth running of Pixie class.

 The specific areas provide the range of experiences and opportunities for children to broaden their knowledge and skills.

 We will be matching, ordering and selecting the correct numbers in a range of activities to help the children to understand and use numbers in everyday situations.
-We will be primarily focusing on numbers up to 20 to start off with.

 We will begin to explore and record the concepts of addition and subtraction and number doubles.
 Shape, space and measure will be investigated and explored in our environment through this the children will experience learning concepts such as shape, size, weight, capacity, position, distance and time.

 Understanding the World